-- FPT\ITT.1: The BCCM protects TSF data from disclosure and modification when it is transmitted between separate parts of the TOE by requesting the JVM provide a secure channel using TLS. - FPT\STM\EXT.1: The TOE relies upon the underlying hardware and host operating system in the operational environment to provide reliable time stamps.
-The TOE obtains and uses this reliable time appropriately. - FCS\COP.1a: TE includes a FIPS certified cryptographic module that provides the SHA hashing capability used by the JVM to implement TLS. - FCS\COP.1b-d: The FIPS certified BCCM performs the cryptographic operations as listed in the SFR.
-These operations are used to implement TLS. - FCS\CKM.1: The FIPS certified BCCM performs key generation necessary to implement TLS. - FCS\CKM.4: The FIPS certified BCCM destroys the cryptographic keys as specified in FIPS 140-2.
+- FPT\ITT.1: The cryptographic modules protect TSF data from disclosure and modification when it is transmitted between separate parts of the TOE.
+The TE Server and TE Java Agent request the JVM provide a secure channel using TLS.
+The TE Axon Agent OpenSSL implementation provides the secure channel using TLS. - FPT\STM\EXT.1: The TOE relies upon the underlying hardware and host operating system in the operational environment to provide reliable time stamps.
+The TOE obtains and uses this reliable time appropriately. - FCS\COP.1a: TE includes a FIPS certified cryptographic module that provides the SHA hashing capability used to implement TLS. - FCS\COP.1b-d: The FIPS certified cryptographic modules perform the cryptographic operations as listed in the SFR.
+These operations are used to implement TLS.

+• FCS\CKM.1: The FIPS certified cryptographic modules performs key generation necessary to implement TLS.

+• FCS\CKM.4: The FIPS certified cryptographic modules destroys the cryptographic keys as specified in FIPS 140-2.